Opnsense - Configuring ProtonVPN with Wireguard

 Download opnsense.
 Select image type DVD.

-Extract to bz2 to obtain the iso file.
+to obtain the iso

-Burn isoto a USB drive (if needed).
+to a USB drive (if needed).
 For this, I use ether, as it’s an AppImage that doesn’t require any installation.
 It might give a warning saying that the image might not be bootable (you can ignore that).

 2. Boot ISO

-Boot opnsense ISO and login with with user installer password opnsense to start installation process.
+Boot opnsense ISO and login with with user installer

 Select the filesystem: